JacenFossey/JacenFossey/README.md

 + C++
 + C
 + Crystal
-+ Lisp
++ PHP

 I'm also a web developer, fluent in HTML & CSS.

 In terms of backend work, I'm most familiar with MongoDB as a database, and NodeJS as everything else.
-I'm working on learning Ruby on Rails.
+I'm working on learning Laravel.

 > Learning to code is learning to create & innovate 🦾